 If you have questions feel free to leave a comment below.

 The consumer is now in charge.

 Today’s buyer doesn’t go to the dealer first.
-Instead they do all their research online and only go to the dealer if they can’t get the product online or at a local retailer.
-Today’s buyer wants the online interaction of the manufacture, dealer, and retailer.
+Instead, they do all their research online and only go to the dealer if they can’t get the product online or at a local retailer.
+Today’s buyer wants the online interaction of the manufacturer, dealer, and retailer.
 It’s no longer what a report or article says is best.
 The consumer can now do the research and make the decision without ever looking at the info hidden behind a subscription or walking into a dealer.
-Today’s consumer talks not only to his neighbor but also his peers, family and friends.
+Today’s consumer talks not only to his neighbor but also his peers, family, and friends.
 And they are all just a keystroke away.